LLNL/sonar-driver/doc/installing_connectors.md

 # Installing and Uninstalling Connectors

 Connectors are JSON objects that can be created using the connector creator scripts (see [Creating Connectors](./creating_connectors.md)).
-Created connectors can then be installed using the `install_connectors` script or uninstalled using the `uninstall_connectors` script.
+Created connectors can then be installed using the `install_connectors` script, and installed connectors can be uninstalled using the `uninstall_connectors` script.
 Invoke with `--dry/-d` or `--debug/-g` to see the ensuing REST commands.

 ## Connecting to Kafka